KelseySkunberg/sl/README.md

 Copyright 1993,1998,2014 Toyoda Masashi (mtoyoda@acm.org)

  The OG ^...lots of code is gone.
-Cat is now a train.
+Train is now a cat.
  His name is Jimmy.